 While many people still opt to go with a traditional real estate agent, the number of people looking for alternatives is growing rapidly.
 Every house and every seller are different.
-Why, then, is there a such a strong presumption that everyone needs to use a traditional real estate agent to successfully sell a house?
+Why, then, is there such a strong presumption that everyone needs to use a traditional real estate agent to successfully sell a house?

 Instead of painting the flat fee realtor model with a broad brush, let’s take a more nuanced look at it to see what’s really going on here.

 “You get what you pay for,” or do you?

 This is a common shot across the bow from traditional real estate agents when asked about flat fee realtors.
 The assumption here is that they do less or lower quality work in order to get your house sold.

 There’s also an assumption that flat fee realtors are less experienced than traditional realtors.
 Simply because a company is new does not mean that everyone working there is a novice in the industry.

 In fact, many flat fee realtors have years of experience as traditional realtors.
 They’ve simply found a new place to ply their trade.
 This doesn’t mean that they’ve suddenly forgotten how to list a house or negotiate a real estate deal.

 In addition to experienced personnel, flat fee realty companies often find ways to use technology to create an advantage.
 A smaller company, like BlueMatch, with seasoned veterans in its agent and technology roles, is more flexible than many of the large brokerage houses.
 These smaller companies can adapt to changes in the market and in technology much faster, delivering a better experience for home sellers.

 Why agents switch from a traditional realtor to a flat fee realtor